alvinyapvfx/sm_houdini_hda/sm_houdini_rs_aces_workflow/README.md

 # SM Houdini Redshift3D ACES Workflow Convenience Tools
+NOTE: These tools are what I use for my personal projects and NOT production tested!

 Several tools are included in this folder.
 - COPS: sm_rgb_to_acescg: this hda converts the input linear rgb image to acescg.
 It's basically a wrapper around a cop2filter vop